dinhani/CloudWalk-Test/README.md

 The general idea of the script is to determine all the players that joined a match using their client IDs and keep track of all deaths that happened.

-When requested, the array of death events is reduced to a single state to determine the number of kills by each player of each type of death.
+When requested, the array of death events is reduced to a single state to determine the number of kills by each player or each type of death.

 ### `root/app.rb`